Notre Dame's defense, big-play threats will need to shine against Wisconsin - Inside the Irish | NBC Sports

 “Like anything else, it’s getting behind the chains,” Kelly said.
 “Negative plays, getting off from what you want to do. … It’s important to try to get them off-schedule.”

 Again, easier said than done, especially if this week’s rendition of vague message board speculation proves accurate.
-With little (no?) sourced reporting, there is enough smoke around fifth-year defensive tackle Kurt Hinish’s availability this week that Kelly was asked specifically about Hinish.
-Kelly did not squash the rumblings.

-“There’s always going to be guys that are questionable during the week that have lingering injuries from the week before,” he said.
-“But we don’t rule anybody out, unless we’re clear that they are not going to play. …

-“Each week you’ll find that there’s going to be some rumors and there’s going to be some speculation as to some guys may be available or unavailable.”
+Irish Illustrated confirmed Saturday morning that fifth-year defensive tackle Kurt Hinish will be unavailable for Notre Dame.

 If you go check out the full pod … "I can't wait to see it evolve over the next couple of weeks and to see where we take this team, take this defense to a championship team." https://t.co/mUeUanZ9gI